-Indiana State Police (ISP) Commercial Vehicle Enforcement Division (CVED), along with the non-division inspectors, will utilize every effort possible to conduct public education and awareness presentations either roadside or at carrier facilities to achieve a goal of nine hundred (900) hours spent on outreach programs for FFY 2019.
-ISP-CVED will also conduct presentations at county, local and state fairs, carrier terminals, or conduct on site programs along with the Indiana Motor Truck Association (IMTA) outreach programs throughout the entire state of Indiana.
+Indiana State Police (ISP) Commercial Vehicle Enforcement Division (CVED), along with the non-division inspectors, will utilize every effort possible to conduct public education and awareness presentations either roadside or at carrier facilities to achieve a goal of one thousand two hundred (1,200) hours spent on outreach programs for FFY 2020.
+For FFY years 2021 and 2022, Indiana will increase its public education and outreach by 4% each year.
+ISP-CVED will also conduct presentations at county/state fairs, carrier terminals, or conduct on site programs along with assisting the Indiana Motor Truck Association (IMTA) outreach programs throughout the entire state of Indiana.